IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 An attacker generating RAs on a local network can use the H-flag and the PvD ID to cause hosts on the network to make requests for PvD Additional Information from servers.
+This can become a denial-of-service attack, in which an attacker can amplify its attack by triggering TLS connections to arbitrary servers in response to sending UDP packets containing RA messages.
+To mitigate this attack, hosts
+MUST:

-This can become a denial-of-service attack if not mitigated.
-To mitigate this attack, hosts MUST limit the rate at which they fetch a particular PvD's Additional Information, limit the rate at which they fetch any PvD Additional Information on a given local network, and stop making requests to any PvD ID that does not respond with valid JSON.
+- limit the rate at which they fetch a particular PvD's Additional Information;
+- limit the rate at which they fetch any PvD Additional Information on a given local network;
+- stop making requests for a PvD ID that does not respond with valid JSON;
+- stop making requests for all PvD IDs once a certain number of failures is reached on a particular network.

 Details are provided in {{retr}}.
 This attack can be targeted at generic web servers, in which case the host behavior of stopping requesting for any server that doesn't behave like a PvD Additional Information server is critical.
+Limiting requests for a specific PvD ID might not be sufficient if the attacker changes the PvD ID values quickly, so hosts also need to stop requesting if they detect consistent failure when on a network that is under attack.
 For cases in which an attacker is pointing hosts at a valid PvD Additional Information server (but one that is not actually associated with the local network), the server SHOULD reject any requests that do not originate from the expected IPv6 prefix as described in {{serverop}}.

 # Privacy Considerations